 - In December 2010, we entered into a definitive agreement with Cardiva, S.L. to terminate its distribution of our products in Spain effective as of June 30, 2011.
-The agreement requires us to pay approximately \$0.9 million in exchange for this early termination, the purchase of their Spanish customer list for our products, certain customer contracts, and their provision of sales and marketing services.
-We are also required to repurchase certain inventory of approximately \$0.3 million.
-We made payments of \$0.7 million as of June 30, 2011. - In December 2010, we entered into a definitive agreement with Marcom Medical ApS to terminate its distribution of our products in Denmark effective as of June 30, 2011.
-The agreement requires us to pay approximately \$0.2 million in exchange for this early termination, the purchase of their Danish customer list for our products, certain customer contracts, and their provision of sales and marketing services.
-We are also required to repurchase certain inventory.
+The agreement required us to pay approximately \$0.9 million in exchange for this early termination, the purchase of their Spanish customer list for our products, certain customer contracts, and their provision of sales and marketing services.
+We were also required to repurchase certain inventory of approximately \$0.3 million.
+We have made payments of \$1.0 million as of September 30, 2011. - In December 2010, we entered into a definitive agreement with Marcom Medical ApS to terminate its distribution of our products in Denmark effective as of June 30, 2011.
+The agreement required us to pay approximately \$0.2 million in exchange for this early termination, the purchase of their Danish customer list for our products, certain customer contracts, and their provision of sales and marketing services.
+We were also required to repurchase certain inventory.

-We anticipate that the expansion of our direct sales organization to Spain, and to a lesser extent, Denmark may result in increased selling, marketing, general and administrative expenses during the second half of 2011.
+We anticipate that the expansion of our direct sales organization to Spain, and to a lesser extent, Denmark may result in increased selling, marketing, general and administrative expenses during the fourth quarter of 2011.